Position

 Responsibilities:

-• Provide immediate and comprehensive medical care to animals in emergency situations.
+• Provide immediate medical care to animals in emergency situations, including trauma, poisoning, and critical illnesses.

-• Perform emergency surgeries and other critical procedures.
+• Perform emergency surgeries and procedures as necessary.

-• Collaborate with a team of veterinary professionals to ensure the best patient outcomes.
+• Collaborate with a team of veterinary professionals to ensure comprehensive care for patients.

 • Communicate effectively with pet owners, providing updates on their pet's condition and treatment options.